gamepopper/MAN-Haxe/README.md

 ![alt-text](https://raw.githubusercontent.com/gamepopper/MAN-Haxe/master/sample/screenshot.png "MAN-Haxe Sample Screenshot")

 ## How to use the library
 Using the library should be as easy as including classes in your project.
-You can either clone the repo and reference them, copy the folder into your project or reference them from haxelib (TBC).
+You can either clone the repo and reference them, copy the folder into your project or reference them from [haxelib](http://lib.haxe.org/p/MAN-Haxe).

 Each class has a *generateIntMatrix*, *generateMatrixString* and a *ConvertMatrixToString* static function, and Noise classes should also have a *generateFloatMatrix* function as well.

-The Generate Int/Float Matrix functions will return a 2D array (e.g. Array<Array<Int>>) of numbers, floats will be between *0* and *1* while int will be between *0* and *NumOctaves-1*.
+The Generate Int/Float Matrix functions will return a 2D array (e.g. Array*<*Array*<*Int*>>*) of numbers, floats will be between *0* and *1* while int will be between *0* and *NumOctaves-1*.

 The Generate String functions will return a multi-line string separated by commas.
 The values will be in the same format as the Generate Int, with exceptions to the Maze class which have the specific values:
 * 0 - Empty Spaces